-- An introduction email was sent to suppliers that directly provide products to the Company that contain, or might reasonably be expected to contain, one or more of the Conflict Minerals ("Tier-1 Suppliers"), which described the compliance requirements and requested 3TG information via a survey using the CMRT (as defined below); - · Reminder emails were subsequently sent to each non-responsive supplier requesting survey completion; and - Suppliers who did not respond to email reminders were contacted by telephone to try and determine the reason for the delay and to provide further assistance for completing the survey.
+- An introduction email was sent to suppliers that directly provide products to the Company that contain, or might reasonably be expected to contain, one or more of the Conflict Minerals ("Tier-1 Suppliers"), which described the compliance requirements and requested 3TG information via a survey using the CMRT (as defined below); and - Reminder emails were subsequently sent to each non-responsive supplier requesting survey completion.

 An escalation process was initiated for suppliers that continued to be non-responsive after the above contacts were made.
+This process consisted of direct outreach from the Company by email up to ten times to request participation in the program.

-Our RCOI utilized the Electronic Industry Citizenship Coalition ("EICC") and Global e-Sustainability Initiative ("GeSI") Conflict Minerals Reporting Template ("CMRT") for data collection.
+Our RCOI utilized the Conflict Minerals Reporting Template ("CMRT") from the Responsible Minerals Initiative ("RMI") for data collection.
+Only version 6.22 or higher of the CMRT was accepted by the Company from our Tier-1 Suppliers.
 The CMRT includes questions regarding a direct supplier's conflict-free policy, its due diligence process, and its supply chain, such as the names and locations of 3TG smelters and refiners ("SORs") and the origin of 3TG used by those facilities.

 Supplier responses were evaluated for plausibility, consistency, and gaps.
 Additional supplier contacts were conducted to address issues, including incomplete data obtained through the CMRT, responses that did not identify SORs for listed metals, and organizations that were identified as SORs, but were not verified as such through further analysis and research.
 Our inquiries did not always reveal definitive answers.
-The survey response rate among the Company's Tier-1 Suppliers was 66% and represented over 80% of our in-scope unit volume.
-Of the responding suppliers, 3% indicated that the products supplied to the Company contained one or more 3TG that was necessary to the functionality or production of such products.
+The survey response rate among the Company's Tier-1 Suppliers was 79% and represented approximately 95% of our in-scope unit volume.
+Of the responding suppliers, approximately 3% indicated that the products supplied to the Company contained one or more 3TG that was necessary to the functionality or production of such products.